ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 ## 1.1 Overview

-Layer 2 (L2) Transaction Fees are a crucial element of financing the operations of L2 platforms apart from rewards given to participants for providing economic security guarantees such as validators in consensus protocols.
-Yet how these transaction fees are derived, to whom they are paid, how and where they are displayed to any of the participants in L2 platforms varies greatly between L2 platforms.

-Given the above, the need for transparency in a open ecosystem to build trust, and the evolving legal and regulatory landscape around fee transparency and what type of fees can be charged, this document sets out to define the different types of L2 transaction fees and then define requirements around transaction fee transparency for L2 platforms.

-Note, that fees associated with asset and data bridges between L2 platforms is beyond the scope of this document, as well as between L2 platforms and centralized exchanges.
+TBD

 ## 1.2 Glossary

-**Account:**

-A unit that is minimally comprised of a unique account identifier, a deterministic ordering parameter, also referred to as a nonce, a balance of a Layer 1, Layer 2 or Sidechain unit of exchange, also referred to as a protocol token.
-Changes to an account are controlled by a unique cryptographic public and private key pair.
-There are typically additional account elements referring to instructions and data associated to the account that determine account changes.

-**Base Fee:**

-The minimum amount of gas or a Layer 2 gas equivalent unit of compute and storage consumption required to include a transaction on a Layer 2.

 **Blockchain:**

 An open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way.

-**Bridge:**

-The means for the transfer of information and digital assets between between Layer 2s, Layer 1s, and Sidechains.

-**Developer:**

-An individual writing computer code for software applications that operate on a Layer 1, Layer 2 or Sidechain.

-**Direct Transaction:**
-A transaction where the transaction originator is also the transaction sender.
+**Gas**

+Refers to the unit that measures the amount of computational and storage effort required to execute specific operations on an EVM-compatible network.

+**Fee Price**

+A Layer 2 gas price or a price of a Layer 2 gas equivalent unit of compute and storage consumption.

+Note that a gas price or a price of a Layer 2 gas equivalent unit of compute and storage consumption is typically variable and changes with the level of usage of a Layer 2 network.
+Note, that a gas price is expressed in Giga Wei (GWEI) for EVM-compatible networks, where Wei represents the smallest unit of gas; 1 Wei = 10<sup>-18</sup> Eth in Ethereum's native token.

+**Base Fee**

+The minimum amount of gas or a Layer 2 gas equivalent unit of compute and storage consumption required to include a transaction on a Layer 2.

-**Execution Fee:**
+**Execution Fee**

 A fee to be paid by the transaction originator sufficient to cover both the Layer 2 and Layer 1 transaction fees.

 An example calculation of such an Execution Fee is:
 $$L2\space Gas\space Limit + {L1\space Transaction\space Fee \over L2\space Gas\space Price}$$

-**Fee Price:**

-A Layer 2 gas price or a price of a Layer 2 gas equivalent unit of compute and storage consumption.

-Note that a gas price or a price of a Layer 2 gas equivalent unit of compute and storage consumption is typically variable and changes with the level of usage of a Layer 2 network.
-Note, that a gas price is expressed in Giga Wei (GWEI) for EVM-compatible networks, where Wei represents the smallest unit of gas; 1 Wei = 10<sup>-18</sup> Eth in Ethereum's native token.

-**Gas:**

-Refers to the unit that measures the amount of computational and storage effort required to execute specific operations on an EVM-compatible network.

-**Intermediary:**

-An entity that is the sender of a transaction for which it is not the transaction originator.

 **Layer 1:**